TheWass/GH-Tracker/README.md

 ### `npm run deploy`

-Deploys the app to GitHub Pages using the gh-pages branch.
+Deploys the app to GitHub Pages using the gh-pages branch.<br>
-See the [documentation](https://create-react-app.dev/docs/deployment#github-pages-https-pagesgithubcom)for more information.
+See the [documentation](https://create-react-app.dev/docs/deployment#github-pages-https-pagesgithubcom) for more information.